Warrants 101

 If there is an arrest warrant or bench warrant issued against you, you might feel that you have no rights.
 Although you may choose to turn yourself in, you should consult an attorney as soon as possible.
 You may be able to work with the law enforcement agency to tie up loose ends at work and home before turning yourself in, depending on the crime.

-You will need the best criminal defense attorney in St. Petersburg with Russo, Pelletier & Sullivan to discuss your case.
+You will need the best criminal defense attorney in St. Petersburg with The Law Offices of Marc N. Pelletier to discuss your case.
 You may be able to avoid jail time and address your warrant and find resolution.

-For a free consultation with a criminal defense attorney in St. Petersburg, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with a criminal defense attorney in St. Petersburg, please contact The Law Offices of Marc N. Pelletier today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.